samanbodla/song-rec-portal/README.md

 <img src="https://github.com/samanbodla/song-rec-portal/blob/master/src/assets/screenshot.PNG" width="1000" />

 ### Installation
-You will first need to create a spotify development account and create your credentials.
+You will first need to create a spotify development account and create your credentials to use for the app.
 To recommend songs you will need a metamask wallet which commmunicates on the Rinkeby test network.
 To start the app, in the terminal you must run
 ```
 npm install
 ```